jlord/sheetsee.js/docs/basics.md

 ![sheetsee](https://raw.github.com/jllord/sheetsee-cache/master/img/spreadsheettodata.png)

 Your Google Spreadsheet should be set up with row one as your column headers.
 Row two and beyond should be your data.
-Each header and row becomes an oject in the final array that Tabletop.js delivers of your data.
+Each header and row becomes an object in the final array that Tabletop.js delivers of your data.

 ![sheetsee](https://raw.github.com/jllord/sheetsee-cache/master/img/nonos.png)